- Introduces you to the foundational pharmaceutical sciences, which are the building blocks of pharmacy

 A Fast Start with Familiar Favorites

 We won’t ask you to spend months revisiting prerequisite course work you’ve already completed.
-Instead you start with our unique Pharmacy Bridging Course that involves five modules in the first month:
+Instead you start with our unique Pharmacy Bridging Course that involves six modules in the first month:

 - Organic chemistry

 During the Pharmacy Bridging Course, you review the basic subject matter while exploring its connection and application to pharmacy-specific problems.